 At their meeting on Jan.
 13, 2020, the Williamstown Selectboard adopted the Ordinance Resulating All-terrain Vehicle Use on Town Highways.
-Follow this link to see the ordinance.
+The board added an amendment on Feb.
+8, 2021.
+Follow this link to see the amended ordinance.

 Follow the links below to read the committee’s final report and ordinance proposal to the Selectboard: